 The 'table-layout' property controls which algorithm is used to lay out tables, including their rows and cells.
+For performance reasons, excessively nested HTML table elements are set to 'fixed' instead of the initial value 'auto' unless 'auto' is explicitly set.

+Value: auto fixed

+Initial: auto

-Value: auto fixed Initial: auto (fixed for excessively nested HTML table elements) Applies To: 'table' and 'inline-table' elements Inherited: No fixed text-align
+Applies To: 'table' and 'inline-table' elements

+Inherited: No